-Report any accident/injury as soon as possible after it happens – do not allow anyone to tell you what to write – do no allow anyone to talk you into leaving out facts you think are important – report everything you know regarding the accident/injury.
+- Report any accident/injury as soon as possible after it happens – do not allow anyone to tell you what to write – do not allow anyone to talk you into leaving out facts you think are important – report everything you know regarding the accident/injury.

-Follow your doctor’s advise – if you are not sure – call your doctor after you get home and tell a member of his staff about your concerns and ask that he call you.
+- Follow your doctor’s advice.
+If you are not sure, call your doctor after you get home and tell a member of his staff about your concerns and ask that he call you.

-If you have suffered an injury at work promptly learn about your legal rights and seek the advise and counsel of an experienced personal injury attorney who routinely handles offshore injury cases – in most cases, the initial consultation is free.
+- If you have suffered an injury at work promptly learn about your legal rights and seek the advice and counsel of an experienced personal injury attorney who routinely handles offshore injury cases – in most cases, the initial consultation is free.

-Take photographs if you are able to of the accident scene or any tool or object involved in the accident/ask someone else to take photos for you of the accident and of any tool or object involved in your accident.
+- Take photographs if you are able to of the accident scene or any tool or object involved in the accident, or ask someone else to take photos for you of the accident and of any tool or object involved in your accident.

-Keep a copy of all medical bills which come in your possession regarding the accident/injury.
+- Keep a copy of all medical bills that come in your possession regarding the accident/injury.

-If you miss time from work and have short/long term disability insurance – provide all necessary forms from your disability insurance company – discuss with your attorney – before filed.
+- If you miss time from work and have short/long term disability insurance, provide all necessary forms from your disability insurance company.
+Discuss with your attorney before filing.